One of the most important parts of planning your wedding is choosing the wedding invitations.

 Looking for your ideal invitation can be arduous but very exciting as well.
 I went through it too and it looked like a soap opera.
-That’s why I’m sharing this 3 advice with you.
+That’s why I’m sharing these seven pieces of advice with you.

-So, based on what I have learned and the experience I have with my brides, I share with you 3 key points that you will thank me for reminding you of!
+So, based on what I have learned and the experience I have with my brides, I share with you seven key points that you will thank me for reminding you of!

 Try before you buy.
 This step is a fundamental point that many brides forget.
 See, touch, feel the quality of the materials, see how it is packaged and whether it has a personal note.
-Sending a personal note from the brand note shows that they care more about yourself and not you’re not just
+If you receive a personal note from the brand that shows that they care more about you and that you’re not just another customer.

-This lets you know if they are slow to respond or not, because you don’t want to work on a brand that takes forever to respond to emails, right?
+This lets you know if they are slow to respond or not because you don’t want to work with a brand that takes forever to respond to emails, right?
 Ask everything that comes to mind.
-What is included, when it costs, production time, shipping time, ask whatever comes to mind and clear all your doubts.
+What is included, how much it costs, the production time, shipping time, ask whatever comes to mind, and clear all your doubts.

 Photo credits: Marta Filipczyk

 Some brands can take up to 6/8 weeks and nobody wants to expect that, right?
 It’s essential that you know how many days you will wait to get your invitations from the initial inquiry.

 Do you want to receive more useful tips and advice?
-Join my newsletter on the box, at right.
+Join my newsletter in the box, on the right.

 PS.
-Let me know what are or were the most significant struggling while your wedding planning.
-White in comments, please.
-I would love to learn with you.
+Let me know what are or were the most significant struggles during your wedding planning.
+Write in the comments, please.
+I would love to learn from you.